 There is often the belief in business that you have to spend money to make money.
-This is only true if you spend money efficiency.
+This is only true if you spend money efficiently.

-In an industry with razor thin margins, a physician group may currently not have the resources (primarily time) to engage in ecosystem of digital marketing services that are be beneficial for the group’s online presence.
+In an industry with razor thin margins, a physician group may currently not have the resources (primarily time) to properly manage the digital marketing services that are needed to improve the group’s online presence.
 Because of this constraint, the resources dedicated to improving the physician group’s website traffic and web presence need to be used strategically in order to maximize their return on investment in marketing efforts.

-Today’s Business was approached by a physician group to help with increasing traffic to their website.
-The goal of this new partnership was to drive website traffic that created new leads for the physician group that would ultimately convert into new patients coming into their office.
+Today’s Business was approached by a physician group to help with increasing the quantity and quality of traffic to their website.
+The primary goal of this new partnership was to create new leads for the physician group that would ultimately convert into new patients coming into their office.

 In order to perform these services in a way to maximize the client’s investment, Today’s Business had to engage in both Search Engine Optimization (SEO) and Search Engine Marketing (SEM).
 The unique strategy employed in this case included a two-pronged approach that played off of the synergy between the SEO and SEM strategies.
 TB conducted a gap analysis of the new client’s existing marketing efforts to identify where and how to apply our resources.
 This approach was implemented on January 1, 2017.

 The focus of the resulting strategy was to dramatically cut back SEM spend on keywords that were already ranking significantly for the physician group.
-Keywords which are primarily searched for on Google rank in association with the physician group.
-For example, if the physician group already ranks for the keyword “orthopedic”, it makes sense to reallocate ad dollars from “orthopedic” to another strategically chosen keyword TB feels will help drive website traffic through search.
+For example, if the physician group already ranks for the keyword “orthopedic doctor in Wayne NJ”, it makes sense to reallocate ad dollars from “orthopedic doctor in Wayne NJ” to another strategically chosen keyword TB feels will help drive website traffic through search.
 Today’s Business identified the keywords that were both ranking and had ad spend, strategically reduced the keyword ad spend, and reallocated the financial resources toward improving the overall SEO performance of the physician group.